-Bionaturae Gluten Free Spaghetti
+Bionaturae Organic Pasta, Penne Rigate, Gluten Free

 Eating gluten free pasta does not mean sacrificing taste, texture and nutrition anymore.
-Bionaturae carefully developed this gluten free pasta to cook "al dente" and closely match the flavor and nutritional content of wheat pasta.
-Bionaturae gluten free pasta will satisfy your dietary needs while bringing pleasure to your table in the spirit of Italian dining tradition.
+Bionaturae carefully developed this gluten free pasta to cook "al dente" and closely match all the flavor and nutritional content of wheat pasta.
+Bionaturae gluten free pasta will satisfy your dietary needs while bringing pleasure to your table - in the spirit of Italian dining tradition.

 *Celiac note: bionaturæ® Gluten Free pasta is manufactured in a facility that produces other products which contain wheat.
 The manufacturer is one of a select few in Italy who are authorized by the Italian Ministry of Health to produce gluten free pasta.
 The factory tests for the presence of gluten during each production cycle.
 Independent testing is also done at a laboratory in the United States on each lot before the products are distributed in this country.

-Ingredients: Organic rice flour, organic rice starch, organic potato starch and organic soy* flour.
+Organic rice flour, organic rice starch, organic potato starch and organic soy flour.

 Servings Per Container 6